trungnglight/RL-final-project-AIT-3007/README.md

 2. A Pretrained Agent: A pretrained agent provided in the repository.
 3. A Final Agent: A stronger pretrained agent, which will be released in the final week of the course before the deadline.

 Your agent's performance should be evaluated based on reward and win rate against each of these models.
+You should control *blue* agents when evaluating.

 <p align="center">